 It's all a bit more up-market inside too, Kia having worked on the interior decor, introducing sophisticated soothing colours and more tactile materials.
 Plusher grades get a fully digital 12.3-inch instrument cluster with high-resolution graphics.
 And a frameless 10.25-inch centrally mounted display with infotainment, navigation and telematics connectivity features.

 Market and Model

-Connectivity's taken a step forward too - not only with the larger cabin screens (up to 12.3-inches for the instrument cluster and up to 10.25-inches for the centre stack monitor) but also with telematics.
+Connectivity's taken a step forward with this car in recent times too - not only with a larger 10.25-inch centre stack monitor but also with telematics.
 The brand now offers its 'Kia Connect' smartphone app which allows customers to connect remotely with their cars.
 A new 'User Profile Transfer' feature enables users to back up their in-vehicle Kia Connect preferences via the cloud and transfer settings from one vehicle to the next.

 Cost of Ownership